 UPDATE: Here is the pot again, the next day, after the second coat of paint.
 Just fyi, i thought I would add a little more salt to the mixture to see if it would change the texture, and walla – in the words of an old Blockbuster video ad, Wow, what a difference!

-I love how the extra salt gave it the look of something naturally earthy and natural – what do you think?
+I love how the extra salt gave it the look of something naturally earthy and natural – kind of like stucco, which I’ve always been drawn to.
+What do you think?

 Well there you have it, that is how you get the look and feel of chalk paint by just two simple additives.
 Will you try it for yourself?